 (that’s Bob Veres’ view).

 I have other views on what financial advisors fee trends are.
-You can check them out in these videos below.
+You can check them out in these blogs about the transparent advisor movement.

 Sara’s upshot on financial advisor fees